Practical or Doctrinal Sermons?

 People need to understand that the most theological or doctrinal passages in their Bible have real-life relevance to them.
 People need to recognize that instruction purporting to be practical and relevant but lacking a solid biblical grounding is inherently weak.

-This reminds me of something a preacher said.
-Charles Brooks said, “If God Said it, It is relevant.”
+This reminds me of something Charles Brooks said, “If God Said it, It is relevant.”
 I agree with Mead, there can be no distinction between the practical and the theological.

 Now there is a danger to present the theological without making any practical application.
+That is truly a danger.
 That is very problematic, but the alternative is not to attempt to preach a practical message without any theological connections.
 Such would not be a sermon at all.